 The renewable energy source to produce electricity is used globally, by all the countries.
 One of the reports by the International Energy Agency (IEA) says that renewables make up 26% of the world’s electricity which is expected to grow and reach 30% by 2024.

-More power produced by renewable energy means less usage of fossil fuels and a reduction in carbon emissions, making it a clean and green source of electricity energy production.
+More solar power production in India means less usage of fossil fuels and a reduction in carbon emissions, making it a clean and green source of electricity energy.
 Harnessing the energy present in nature to meet our demands is a challenge but we are getting to the point of embracing it and making healthy decisions for our environment.

 As per the Government of India, a total of 31,696 MW of grid-connected solar power generation capacity has been commissioned in the country until October 2019 and projects of 17,998 MW capacities are at various stages of installation.
 Tender projects for another 36,278 MW capacity have already been issued and new tenders of around 15,000 MW are also already planned in the period of 2019-2020 and 2020-2021.